-Insights on Egg Yolk Oil and Yolk Processing
+Insights on Egg Oil, Supplement and Yolk Processing

 - Egg oil is made up mainly of triglycerides, phospholipids, cholesterol, and lutein and has been used by the Greeks, Arabs, Jews, and Chinese in traditional cosmetics for thousands of years.